JasmineEHurst/leaderboard-service/README.md

 Challenges
 ---
 **Error handling**
-Exceptions
+* What information should be shown to the clients when there are downstream errors with the Leaderboard system?
+Show too much and the system becomes more vulnerable to malicious actors.
+Show too little and client won't know how to act on the error.
+* How should errors propagated to the clients in terms of structure

 **API Design**
-Nested resources
-* A rank belongs to a leaderboard
-Architectural style

-**Downstream service**
+* Creating endpoints with nested resources vs adding more query parameters

+**Leaderboard Service to Leaderboard Backend communication**
-What would be its API contract?
+* What would be the API contract of the Leaderboard Backend?
-What would its methods of transport be?
+* What would be the Leaderboard Backend methods of transport?

 **Caching**
-What should be cached?
+* What should be cached if anything?
-Best method for dealing with inconsistency (I’m thinking go with write-behind strategy)
+* Best method for dealing with inconsistency

 Future work
 ---